-Margulies Perruzzi Architects' retail activation plan for Thomson Place calls for the restoration and repositioning of three historic buildings at 47 Farnsworth Street and 25 and 44 Thomson Place with new ground-floor retail space and a new pedestrian plaza to create a vibrant retail and dining destination.
+Our neighborhood activation plan called for the restoration and repositioning of three historic buildings in the Seaport District.
+New ground-floor retail space and a new pedestrian plaza create a vibrant retail and dining destination.

 Dating to the early 20th century, the neighborhood was a booming industrial area of brick and beam warehouse buildings with original openings ranging from four to six feet above today’s sidewalk, a prohibitive feature for an active modern streetscape.
 MP’s design lowered the floors and window openings to provide accessibility, create sight lines and visual connection from the street, and restores the historic building façades and architectural flourishes of the time.
 The entire team took great care in respecting the historic context of the neighborhood while activating a new retail area.